Join the Fitness Center

 You can join and start working out with us almost immediately after you start as an employee.
 Just fill out the enrollment, we'll update your information in the personnel system and you are ready to go.
 This generally takes just three business days.

-Employees who retire after the age of 60 and have 10 years of service can extend their EFC membership.
+Employees who retire after the age of 60 and have 10 years of service can extend their fitness center membership.
 The 10 years of service is calculated based on the employee's original date of hire.

 - Retiring employees will have 60 days from their last day of work to enroll for membership

-- Human Resources will be reaching out to eligible retirees to offer a one-time opportunity to join the EFC
+- Human Resources will be reaching out to eligible retirees to offer a one-time opportunity to join the fitness center

 - Retirees who return their completed enrollment for before their retirement date can continue to use the facility and services without interruption

-- Retirees must be a member of the EFC in order for their spouse to join
+- Retirees must be a member of the fitness center in order for their spouse to join

 - FTE status prior to retirement is not a factor